alexander9856/To-Do-App/README.md

 # To-Do-App

-This is a To-do app.
+This is a To-Do App.

 You can:
-- add a todo to the list
+- add a to-do to the list
-- choose priority - High(red), Medium(yellow), Low(green)
+- choose priority - <span style="color:red">Red</span>, <span style="color:yellow">Medium</span>, <span style="color:green">Green</span>
 - search by name
+- sort by priority / deadline - Ascending / Descending
 - filter by status - completed or not
 - filter by priority
+- edit name, description, change deadline
+- delete a to-do

 # 💻Technologies

  - Vanilla Javascript